 Background on Palm Oil Sustainability:

 Palm oil is a fatty vegetable oil produced by squeezing the fleshy fruit harvested from oil palm trees.
-It’s harvested in Southeast Asia, mainly Indonesia and Malaysia, which produce over 85% of the world’s palm oil.
-Palm oil is extremely versatile, used in the manufacture and preparation of over 50% of all food products.
+It’s harvested in South-east Asia, mainly Indonesia and Malaysia, which produce over 85% of the world’s palm oil.
+Palm oil is extremely versatile, used in the manufacturing and preparation of over 50% of all food products.
 However, unsustainable palm oil production can lead to deforestation and harm to wildlife.

 At Trevors, we believe in the importance of sustainability and protecting our planet for future generations.
 That’s why we define sustainable palm oil as palm oil extracted from the fruits of trees that were planted without destroying any forested area or any habitats in the process.
 It’s a way of producing palm oil that’s not only good for the environment but also supports local communities.